Effects and Consequences of Methadone Addiction

 - Around-the-clock professional care for 5 to 10 days inpatient. including hospital and recovery center.

-If safety and effectiveness is your priority; Waismann Method Medical Group should be your only choice.
+If safety and effectiveness are your priorities, Waismann Method Medical Group should be your only choice.

 Since the late 90s, we have assisted thousands of individuals in achieving a healthy recovery from opiate addiction.
 Our mission has been to detox patients humanely, safely and successfully.
-Through the years we have utilize the most advanced medical resources and facilities, staffed by top physicians.
-We realize that every individual has an unique history and profile, for that reason, we create individualized treatment programs that serves each patients needs.
+Through the years our multi-board certified physicians have utilized the most advanced medical resources and facilities.
+We realize that every individual has an unique history and profile.
+For that reason, we create individualized treatment programs that serve each patient’s needs.

 For more information on our treatment for Methadone addiction, call us today at 310-205-0808